aaroncenteno/ac-portfolio/README.md

 ## Description

+The project of the week the week was to create a professional portfolio for myself without the help of having a base code.
 This portfolio provides recent works and applications that I have completed both as a web developer and an audio technician.
 It provides a description of my college career as well as my professional career and what I am currently doing.
 Lastly, it provides methods of contact and a link to a pdf file of my resumé.

 ### Technologies Used
 * HTML